binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 &nbsp;

 I think the following may have suffered from the redirect problem also.
 Since then I found a [few changes](http://seclists.org/nmap-dev/2014/q3/479) to this script which may have fixed it, although I have not re-tested.
 The following command just took too long to complete.
 It may have got confused with the redirect.
-I am not sure.f
+I am not sure.

 {linenos=off, lang=text}
     nmap 192.168.56.22 -p80 --script=http-form-brute --script-args \